custody schedules

 • Tables for schedules, not paragraphs of days and times

-• FAQ sections for common follow-up questions (snippet-optimized for search)
+• FAQ sections for common follow-up questions

 • Active voice, second person ("you" not "one should")